 Today is World Wetlands Day - a time to celebrate and protect the incredible biodiversity of these beautiful and vital South African habitats.
 Not only do wetland ecosystems support a host of animal and plant life - but they are critically important for the survival humans too, from the mitigation of Climate Change to the protection of human settlements from floods.
 If we protect wetlands, we also protect our planet and ourselves.

 What is World Wetlands Day?

 The Convention on Wetlands of International Importance was adopted in Ramsar, Iran, 46 years ago, on 2 February 1971.
 That date is now celebrated globally as World Wetlands Day.
-The importance of wetlands was again declared by the United Nations on World Water Day (22 March 2018), with the following statement:
+The importance of wetlands was again declared by the United Nations, with the following statement:

 "How can we reduce floods, droughts and water pollution?
 By using the solutions we already find in nature.
 The answer is nature!"

 Wetlands occur in different environments around the world, and they all have divergent characteristics.
 However, they do all have one thing in common: they are extremely important habitats of rich biodiversity, and they have an important role to play in the lives of humans and animals alike.

 Whether it is called a marsh, swamp, vlei, bog, seep, fen or pan, a wetland is a unique ecosystem – an area of land saturated with water, either permanently or seasonally.
 It is usually home to many species of plants and animals.